 I’ve written recently on Why We Need to be More Interdenominational.

 As we’re basking in the glow of another awesome Women of the Way series, now more than ever, I’m convinced we must be more about building the Kingdom of God than our own denominations.
-In light of all the social distancing and church service cancellations, we can’t just focus on our local congregation.
+In light of churches opening up and services resuming again, we can’t just focus on our local congregation.
 We must be mindful of those who don’t belong to a church.
 They aren’t looking for a place to go to church.
 They are looking for someone to be the church!
 Being more concerned about building His Kingdom, then, begins with building more unity with local churches around us.

 (If you know my story, you know that I am a Heinz 57 mutt of denominations…..so, I am not against denominations).
 So, I do believe building His Kingdom happens better when we are unified.

 Roman 12:3-5 “Because of the privilege and authority God has given me, I give each of you this warning: Don’t think you are better than you really are.
 Be honest in your evaluation of yourselves, measuring yourselves by the faith God has given us.
 Just as our bodies have many parts and each part has a special function, so it is with Christ’s body.
 We are many parts of one body, and we all belong to each other.”

 Sometimes, we get in our church box where it’s comfortable and familiar, and we might have the tendency to start comparing our brand of church to other churches….that’s like comparing apples to oranges.
 Instead we need to compare our fellowship by the faith that God has given us.

 Are we fulfilling the specific mission that God has called us to do?